-Why Partial Preterism is Wrong
+Why Partial Preterism is Incorrect

 Three Views of the Future